 In 2002, California became the first state to implement a Paid Family Leave program, covering up to eight weeks of paid parental and family caregiving leave.
 The state continues to make tremendous strides in improving the system’s accessibility and efficacy, according to Jenya Cassidy, the Coalition Director of the California Work & Family Coalition.

 “It was absolutely fantastic for people who took it.
 The median rate of breastfeeding doubled, and paternity leave rates surged,” Cassidy said regarding the aftermath of the program’s implementation.

 Despite this progress, Cassidy said most claimants had higher-paying jobs and protection from retaliation, making it illegal for their employer to fire them if they took time off.

 Although California’s initial program featured reasonable eligibility requirements, workers’ socioeconomic status overwhelmingly determined whether they might apply for benefits in the first place.

-Those working multiple or lower-paying jobs are often unaware of these benefits due to other systemic barriers.
-In some cases, workers may not feel comfortable going to their employer to inform them they are pregnant or apply for leave, especially undocumented individuals, according to Betsy Butler, the Executive Director of the California Women’s Law Center.
+Those working multiple or lower-paying jobs are often unaware of these benefits because of other systemic barriers.
+In some cases, workers may not feel comfortable going to their employer to inform them that they are pregnant or apply for leave, especially undocumented individuals, according to Betsy Butler, the Executive Director of the California Women’s Law Center.